sysghent/plant-pot/hal/README.md

 ## Connect

-Launch `sudo dmesg | tail -f` in a terminal.
+Launch `sudo dmesg -W` in a terminal.
 Connect the Pico in BOOTSEL mode.

 Observe the output of `dmesg` to know the name of the new serial connection.